 We are currently running a sermon series on eco-conscious spirituality (July 18th, September 5th, October 31st).

-Read about Spiritual Change in a Time of Climate Crisis from recent preacher Revd Vanessa Elston, who visited on July 18th.
+July 2021: Spiritual Change in a Time of Climate Crisis from Revd Vanessa Elston

 What we are doing